Safety line undone when ocean sailor lost overboard

-Wellington (AFP) - A missing British round-the-world sailor unclipped his safety tether before a swinging boom knocked him into the churning Southern Ocean, likely rendering him "unconscious before he hit the water," his crew-mates revealed Thursday.
+Wellington, March 29, 2018 (AFP) - - A missing British round-the-world sailor unclipped his safety tether before a swinging boom knocked him into the churning Southern Ocean, likely rendering him "unconscious before he hit the water," his crew-mates revealed Thursday.

 John Fisher is presumed dead after going missing Monday while on watch aboard the yacht SHK/Scallywag in the Volvo Ocean Race some 2,250 kilometres (1,400 miles) west of Cape Horn on the tip of South America.